En vigueur à compter du 7 février 2022

 Structure, Business and Supply Chain

-The Datasite Anti-Slavery and Human Trafficking policy statement applies to all employees and management of Datasite Global Corporation, Datasite LLC and its worldwide subsidiary legal entities.
+The Datasite Anti-Slavery and Human Trafficking policy statement applies to all employees of Datasite, and its worldwide affiliates and subsidiary legal entities.
 In performance of its core business, Datasite engages with suppliers, vendors, contractors, partners and other entities or individuals who perform services or provide resources for Datasite and its subsidiaries.
 Datasite intends that the policy herein be applied to any entity that works with Datasite.

 Policies On Slavery and Human Trafficking